SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 The COVID-19 mRNA vaccines have the most rigorous cold chain I've ever seen, and are in multi-dose vials (as far as I can tell, 6/vial for Pfizer and 15/vial for Moderna).
-That means the appropriate scale of comparison is either row 2 or 3 of the table, i.e., about 10% &ndash; 15% wasteage during a vaccine campaign.
+That means the appropriate scale of comparison is either row 2 or 3 of the table, i.e., about 10% &ndash; 15% wastage during a vaccine campaign.

-What we actually observe here is 3.5% wasteage of COVID-19 vaccines.
+What we actually observe here is 3.5% wastage of COVID-19 vaccines.
 In other words, _we are doing about 3-5x better than historical campaigns have done_, wasting significantly less vaccine!
 In fact, we're below the 5% historical waste level even for single-dose vials.